-Finn has served on numerous boards, including the National Assessment Governing Board (which he chaired) and the Maryland State Board of Education (where he was vice-chair) and currently serves on the National Council on Teacher Quality, the Core Knowledge Foundation, and Maryland’s Commission on Innovation and Excellence in Education.
+Finn has served on numerous boards, including the National Assessment Governing Board (which he chaired), the Maryland State Board of Education (where he was vice-chair), Maryland’s Commission on Innovation & Excellence in Education, and the Core Knowledge Foundation.
+He currently serves on boards of the National Council on Teacher Quality, CVPath Institute and the Civics & Civic Engagement Advisory Commission for America 250.

-Author of over twenty books, Finn is co-author (with Andrew Scanlan) of Learning in the Fast Lane: The Past, Present & Future of Advanced Placement, due out in late 2019.
-Other recent works include Charter Schools at the Crossroads: Predicaments, Paradoxes, Possibilities (co-authored with Bruno V. Manno and Brandon L. Wright) and Failing Our Brightest Kids: The Global Challenge of Educating High-Ability Students (co-authored with Brandon L. Wright).
+Author of over twenty books, Finn is author of Assessing the Nation's Report Card: Challenges and Choices for NAEP, published May 2022; co-author (with Andrew Scanlan) of Learning in the Fast Lane: The Past, Present & Future of Advanced Placement, published September 2019; and co-editor (with Michael J. Petrilli) of How to Educate an American: The Conservative Vision for Tomorrow’s Schools, published February 2020.
+Other works include Charter Schools at the Crossroads: Predicaments, Paradoxes, Possibilities (co-authored with Bruno V. Manno and Brandon L. Wright), and Failing Our Brightest Kids: The Global Challenge of Educating High-Ability Students (co-authored with Brandon L. Wright).

-A speaker and moderator at myriad events and frequent commentator in the national media, he has also penned more than four hundred articles in such publications as The Weekly Standard, National Affairs, The Wall Street Journal, Commentary, The Public Interest, Washington Post, New York Times, Education Week, Chronicle of Higher Education, Harvard Business Review, The Atlantic, National Review and Education Next.
+A speaker and moderator at myriad events and frequent commentator in the national media, he has also penned more than four hundred articles in such publications as National Affairs, The Wall Street Journal, Commentary, The Public Interest, Washington Post, New York Times, Education Week, Chronicle of Higher Education, Harvard Business Review, Wilson Quarterly, The Hill, The Atlantic, National Review and Education Next.
 He also writes regularly for Fordham's weekly Education Gadfly and its Flypaper blog.